 - Consult with accident reconstructionists, medical specialists, and other experts about the accident and your injury; these experts may testify on your behalf

 - Deal with the insurance companies, police, and hospitals so they don’t have a chance to manipulate you or take advantage of your situation

 - If the insurance company denies your claim or lowballs you with an inadequate offer, we’ll push back and negotiate

 - If the offer is insufficient, we’re not afraid to take your case to trial and put it in front of a jury

 Throughout the process, our personal injury attorneys in Baltimore will always make sure to keep you informed regarding our progress on the case.
 We make ourselves available to you to answer any questions or concerns you have as the matter proceeds.
-Call our law firm at William G. Kolodner, P.A., to set up an appointment to speak to us about your case.
+Call our law firm at WGK Personal Injury Lawyers, to set up an appointment to speak to us about your case.

 A recent study analyzed highway data between the years 2015-2017 to determine the most dangerous highways in each state.
 The criteria was based on the highest number of fatal crashes.
 While it’s important to be mindful and vigilant when driving at all, it is especially important when driving on these highways.

 During that span of time, the three most dangerous highways in Maryland were: